PdxCodeGuild/IntroToProgramming/labs/lab06-rock_paper_scissors.md

 - scissors vs paper
 - scissors vs scissors

-## Instructor Notes

-Write the tie case, the first case, have them write the others using elif
+[//]: # (instructor note: write the tie case, the first case, have them write the others using elif)